Métakisbulls : breeding passionate about English bulldogs

-The bull-baiting had spread in Europe and was practiced for more than six centuries.
-It's during this period that the bulldog has selected its characteristics :
+Bull-baiting expanded all over Europe and was practised for more than six centuries.
+It was during this period that the bulldog selected its main characteristics :

 Bulldogs et Bull Baiting.

-1. The body near the ground to avoid the horns.
+1. The body near to the ground to avoid the horns.

 Standard race :